sl4shme/stuff/development/python/exceptions.md

 ##Raising an exception
-Exceptions are raise in two ocasions.
+Exceptions are raised in three ocasions.

 When an error happens:
 ```python